EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 ggsave("test_figure.png")
 ```

-### E3 - Step 1.
-Writing the Dockerfile
+### Example 3 - Step 1.
+Writing a Dockerfile

-We start the process by selecting the parent image.
-Searching for Rocker in [DockerHub](https://hub.docker.com/search?q=rocker), we are presented with a number of options.
+Again, we start by selecting a base image.
+Searching for Rocker in [DockerHub](https://hub.docker.com/search?q=rocker), presents us with a number of options.
 Only some of these originate from official sources.
 We want to select the most appropriate image published from a reputable source, in our case the [Rocker Project](https://rocker-project.org/).

 For this example, we choose the latest version of Rocker RStudio, [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio) from [Docker Hub](https://hub.docker.com/).